wleeey/package-comparer/README.md

 # package-comparer

-This program compares the "alt" packages and outputs the result, which includes:
+This program compares the alt packages and outputs the result, which includes:

 * Packages that are in the sisyphus branch, but which are not in the p10 branch.